VA loans: Benefits, eligibility requirements, and more

 VA loan requirements

-VA loans can also be used on condos and manufactured homes, but not all VA lenders will finance loans for these property types.
-Rocket Mortgage offers financing for manufactured homes built on or after June 15, 1976, that are permanently affixed to the land (real property) and have a HUD tag.
+- Property restrictions: The home must be your primary residence within 60 days of purchase, though exceptions exist for deployed or retired service members.
+VA loans can be used for single-family homes, condos, and manufactured homes.
+Rocket Mortgage finances manufactured homes built on or after June 15, 1976, that are permanently affixed to the land and have a HUD tag.

 How to apply for a VA loan

-Applying for a VA loan is a lot like applying for any other mortgage, with a few differences.
+Applying for a VA loan is similar to applying for other loan types, but there are a few significant differences.
+Here are the steps you’ll need to take.

 1. Secure a certificate of eligibility (COE)

 You’ll need proof of your military service for VA loan eligibility.
-Tell your lender you need your Certificate of Eligibility early in the process so they can help you get it.
+Tell your lender you need your certificate of eligibility early in the process so they can help you get it.
+You can also visit the VA site to request one.
+Some may even be eligible to get a COE online.

 2. Apply for approval